Question: How I may find a LOG file for Outlook Transfer program and send it to support team or developers for analyse?

 Question: It seems not all messages are being converted.
 I have been running IncrediMail from the beginning and I would assume that some of the data is earlier than V2.5, therefore do you have a conversion tool for converting earlier versions of IncrediMail?

 Answer: Yes, you may download another tool, called IncrediMail to Outlook Converter from www.incredimailtooutlook.org website.
-This tool works for IncrediMail storages of early versions and converts only old email so they would not be mixed.
+This tool works for IncrediMail messages stores of early versions and converts only old email so they would not be mixed.
 You may use your license code to register this utility without paying additionally.

 Question: IncrediMail starts crashing at Windows 10 after the latest Flash update.